zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 4. **Fatalistic Suicide** occurs due to extreme regulation and extreme positive integration.
 In these societies individuals experience a high level of outside control.
 These societies have an overabundance of laws or norms resulting in very little individualism.
 When there is no appeal to laws, then the individual decides to take his own life rather than face so much regulation.
 An example of fatalistic suicide is when a slave commits suicide to escape the control of his or her owner.
 A woman who is stuck in a loveless, abusive marriage with a controlling husband who decides to take her own life is also an example of fatalistic suicide.

 ### Criticism

+- Durkheim stated that the individual is influenced by the external society through social facts but they are not always external, they may also be internal;
+- If the social facts force the individual to behave in a certain way, then individuals would be violate and go against the society;
+- Durkheim focuses on the society and not the individual.

+### Bibliography

+1. Suicide: A Study in Sociology
+2. The Rules of Sociological Methods
+3. The Elementary Forms of the Religious Life
+4. The Division of Labor in Society
+5. Moral Education